mui/material-ui/docs/data/material/components/breadcrumbs/breadcrumbs.md

 - The set of links is structured using an ordered list (`<ol>` element).
 - To prevent screen reader announcement of the visual separators between links, they are hidden with `aria-hidden`.
 - A nav element labeled with `aria-label` identifies the structure as a breadcrumb trail and makes it a navigation landmark so that it is easy to locate.

+## Experimental APIs

+### Page Container

+The [Page Container](https://mui.com/toolpad/core/react-page-container/) from `@toolpad/core` is the ideal wrapper for the content of your dashboard.
+It shows the current page title, and provides breadcrumbs to navigate back into the current hierarchy.
+It makes your page responsive through the use of the Material UI Container component under the hood.

+{{"demo": "BasicPageContainer.js", "height": 300}}